sw478/qSim/README.md

 # Classical Quantum Circuit Simulator and Examples

-## General Notes

-* Based off the Qiskit API but does not use Qiskit or any quantum libaries
+* Based off the Qiskit API but does not use Qiskit or any other quantum related libraries
-* LSB bit ordering similar to [Qiskit](https://qiskit.org/documentation/tutorials/circuits/3_summary_of_quantum_operations.html#Basis-vector-ordering-in-Qiskit)
-* Gate matrices are multiplied once gates are added, so the statevector can be viewed in between gate additions.
-    I am aware this [isn't possible](https://en.wikipedia.org/wiki/Measurement_in_quantum_mechanics)
-    in an actual quantum computer, but it is designed this way for debugging/educational purposes.
+* info.md: Details on how to use program
+* design_doc: Requirements and types of testcases

-## Functionalities
+## Features

-* Supports basic quantum gates
+* Supports basic quantum gates similar to Qiskit
+    * Supports most gates listed from this [Wikipedia](https://en.wikipedia.org/wiki/Quantum_logic_gate) page
 * Supports custom qubit ordering for many-bit gates
-    * Example: can support a toffoli gate with control qubits at 4, 1 and controlled qubit at 0
+    * Ex.
+Toffoli gate with control qubits at Q4, Q1 and controlled qubit at Q2
-* Doesn't support the idea of measurements, but the statevector and probability distributions can be printed
+* Printing features:
+    * Circuit diagram
+        * Differentiates control bits from the controlled bit(s)
+    * Current statevector or probability distribution
+    * Can inspect (print) between gates
+* Doesn't support:
+    * Measurements
-* Doesn't support classical bits
+    * Classical bits
-* Displays gates in a circuit diagram, can show which qubits are control/controlled

 ## Simulation Examples

 * Bell State
-* CCC-Not universal simplification with Toffoli gates